Avian Influenza

 In mammals, infection with avian influenza viruses is often asymptomatic or with mild flu-like symptoms.
 However, infections with certain HPAIV variants can also lead to severe and fatal disease.

-Information on the international situation and spread of AI is assessed and compiled in the monthly Animal Disease Radar Austria.
+Information on the international situation and spread of HPAI is evaluated and compiled in the monthly Animal Disease Radar Austria.

-Poultry farmers should pay particular attention to compliance with biosecurity measures: direct and indirect contact between poultry and wild birds should be avoided at all costs.
-In the event of health problems in poultry farms, a veterinary examination should always be carried out to rule out avian influenza.
+Poultry farmers should ensure that biosecurity measures are observed: direct and indirect contact between poultry and wild birds should be prevented as far as possible.
+In the event of health problems in poultry farms, a veterinary examination should be carried out and avian influenza should be ruled out.
 For early detection and prevention of further spread, all wild waterfowl and birds of prey found dead must be reported to the locally responsible district administrative authority (official veterinarian).
 Such animals should not be touched and should be left where they are found.
 The authorities will arrange for the animals to be recovered and examined.

 Given the occasion, we would also like to point out that every poultry farm must be reported to the competent district administrative authority